iroma/fhirbase/README.md

 ## Usage

 * all resource tables lay in __fhir__ schema
-* insert_resource(res json) - store resource
+* insert_resource(res json) – store resource
 * use SQL for querying (select, join, group)
 * use resource views to retrieve json aggregates

 ## Contribution

 * Star us on github
-* Create an issue - for a bug report or enhancment
+* Create an issue – for a bug report or enhancment
-* Contribute to FHIRbase  - see dev/README.md
+* Contribute to FHIRBase − see dev/README.md

 ## Roadmap